-We can accept debit and credit card payments over the telephone by all us on 01223 70 60 50.
+We can accept debit and credit card payments over the telephone by calling us on 01223 70 60 50.
 All you need to do is quote your card details and we will do the rest.
 Debit card payments will be processed free of charge.
-Please note we do not accept American Express.
+Please note we do not accept American Express or Diners credit cards.